vintasoftware/python-api-checklist/README.md

   * [ ] To add a new language you will need to create another markdown file containing the new [acronym language:](https://www.loc.gov/standards/iso639-2/php/code_list.php)
     * E.g. `checklist-pt.md`.
   * [ ] No further approval will be necessary;
-  * [ ] The new checklist language should be visible on Devckecklists after you saved the file on your forked repository.
+  * [ ] The new checklist language should be visible on Devckecklists after you saved the file on your repository.

 ## Important Notes:
   * [ ] Markdown is the only way to write checklists on Devchecklists;